 Dear Home-Ec 101,

 I bought a fresh turkey yesterday so that I don’t have to deal with the thawing issue.
 Well, after handing it to my husband once I got home, he then put it in our deep freezer!
 I realized this at 4 am, so I ran to the garage and pulled it out.
 It seems pretty frozen.

 It’s now in the fridge, but I’m not sure what to do since I can’t tell if it’s frozen solid or only partially frozen.

 Do you know how long it takes to freeze a turkey solid?
 My turkey is 14lbs.
 I guess my only option would be to thaw the turkey out in cold water since I don’t have enough time to do it in the fridge.

 Frazzled in Frampton

-Stick to the usual guideline of 20 minutes per pound.
-After 5 hours, go ahead and put the thawed turkey in the refrigerator where it will be just fine too cook on Thanksgiving day.
+Stick to the usual guideline of water bath thawing, which is 20 minutes per pound.
+After 5 hours, go ahead and put the thawed turkey in the refrigerator, where it will be just fine to cook on Thanksgiving day.

 Submit your questions to email@example.com.